MadSkittles/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### max_open_conn

 The maximum number of open connections to the database.
+For MYSQL, configure this setting on both Grafana and the database.
+For more information, refer to [`sysvar_max_connections`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_max_connections).

 ### conn_max_lifetime